mhtvsSFrpHdE/yet-another-gpu-partition-guide/02_SetGuest.md

 https://learn.microsoft.com/en-us/windows-server/virtualization/hyper-v/partition-assign-vm-gpu?tabs=powershell

 **DO NOT** use dynamic RAM, on LTSC 24H2 host, when set dynamic RAM for VM has GpuPartitionAdapeter
 It will show a hint says doesn't support dynamic RAM.
+However, I discover I can actually adjust fixed RAM value while virtual machine is running
+and value can apply immediately without need to shutdown VM

 ## Set guest
 ```